ignite/cli/docs/docs/07-cli.md

 Scaffold a new Cosmos SDK module.

 Cosmos SDK is a modular framework and each independent piece of functionality is implemented in a separate module.
-By default, your blockchain imports a set of standard Cosmos SDK modules.
+By default your blockchain imports a set of standard Cosmos SDK modules.
 To implement custom functionality of your blockchain, scaffold a module and implement the logic of your application.